 Revolutionary.
 Activist.
 Leader.

-Join us at the Charles H. Wright Museum of African American History as we commemorate the 100th Birthday of Malcolm X, one of the most influential and thought-provoking leaders of the 20th century.
+Join us at the Charles H. Wright Museum of African American History as we celebrate the life and legacy of Malcolm X, one of the most influential and thought-provoking leaders of the 20th century, in honor of what would have been his 100th birthday.

 Latimer Café